chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

 Task 2.3: Update
 -----------------------------
-We have created an application and been able to gather information about the configuration through the API.
-Now let's update the configuration
+We have created an application and have been able to gather information about the configuration through the API.
+Now let's update the configuration.

 #.
 In Postman expand **2.3 - Update** and click on **2.3.1 Update - app.acme.com**.